These are our favorite gifts for grads in 2020

-Most students who are graduating in 2020 will do so without the parties, commencement ceremonies and other pomp and circumstance that usually surround such a momentous occasion.
-Though it's unclear what the next few months will hold, your favorite grad could very well be hunkered down at home in lockdown along with the rest of us, waiting for "normal" life to resume.
+Most students graduating in 2020 will do so without the commencement ceremonies, parties, and other pomp and circumstance typically surrounding such a momentous occasion.
+Although it's not entirely clear what the next few months will hold, it's likely that instead of participating in an official graduation ceremony, your favorite grad will still be hunkered down at home along with the rest of us, waiting for "normal" life to resume.

-Eventually, however, most graduates will find their way back into the time-honored traditions -- whether they're moving into a college dorm room, their first apartment or back in with their parents.
-Regardless of what the next step entails, or exactly when it comes, this batch of graduation gift ideas, ranging from the unique to the practical to the traditional, is as appropriate for sheltering in place as it is for going out into the world.
-Whether your recent graduate is a college grad or a high school graduate, you're sure to find the perfect present among these graduation gifts.
+But eventually most graduates will find their way back into the time-honored traditions -- whether they're moving into a college dorm room, their first apartment or back in with their parents.
+Regardless of what the next step entails, or when it comes, this batch of graduation gift ideas, ranging from the unique to the practical to the traditional, is as appropriate for sheltering in place as it is for going out into the world.
+Whether your recent graduate is a college grad or a high school graduate, you're sure to find the perfect present for this important milestone among these graduation gifts.
 Take a look.

 We could all use a little escape at the moment -- and Animal Crossing: New Horizons, the wildly popular island life simulator, appears to be the best way to temporarily check out of 2020.
 Unfortunately, it's nearly impossible to find the Nintendo Switch in stock anywhere.
 But the less expensive Switch Lite has been popping up over the past few weeks, and it's currently available at Best Buy for its $200 list price.
 If you get the chance, buy it.
 Your college or high school grad will be delighted.
 Read our Nintendo Switch Lite review.